 NOTE 3: The exact method of securing the data exchange at upper layers using KAF is application specific and is out of the scope of 3GPP.

+NOTE x: The upper layers request from the UE NAS layer to provide KAKMA and A-KID before the upper layers initiate communication with an AKMA application function.